dustedrob/JStrava/README.md

 Status
 =======
-Currently on a very early stage.
+Currently on a pre-release stage.
 Check out the Issues and Milestone pages to see what's missing.